Fuzzdkk/LogLine/README.md

 ## Usage

-Run the script using PowerShell with the desired parameters.
+Run the script as administrator using PowerShell with the desired parameters.
 The key parameters are:

 - `-F [string[]]`: (Optional) Paths to log files to process.
 - `-E`: Include Windows Event Logs.